 The comment will be held from publishing until it has been reviewed by the Ratings & Review Appeals Committee.

-- If an appeal is upheld, the comment will not be published, and archived.
+- If an appeal is upheld, the comment will not be published.

 - If the appeal is declined, the comment will be published.